palei/tronner/README.md

 Probably the most useless thing in this package lets you add some color to your messages.

     :::python
-    from tronner.color import YELLOW, RED, BLUE, LIME, colorize, gradient orange = RED + YELLOW
+    from tronner.color import YELLOW, RED, BLUE, LIME, colorize, gradient, Color orange = Color(0xff, 0x66, 0)
     colorize("Hello!", BLUE)
     gradient("This is some text", LIME, BLUE)

 ## More examples

-More example applications can be found in the `examples` module.
-To try them out you can simply import the `app` object in your script and run it.
+More example applications can be found in the `examples` directory.
+To try them out, can import the `app` object in your script and run it.

     :::python
     from tronner.examples import greeter